Sourdough culture in easy steps w/ bread making formula

 Often you read sourdough instructions with large amounts of culture (100-250 grams per loaf).
 Perfectly OK, but instead of a small jar of culture in the fridge or on your bench, you need a small bucket to maintain your culture.
 I therefore make use of a sourdough starter, made the night before with only 20 grammes of your culture.
 With 100 grams of flour (often white) and 100 grams of water, you leave it overnight on the bench, and after about 12-15 hours you have a great starter for your dough without the need of keeping large quantities of culture in your fridge.
 If you like your bread sour, increase the amount of flour over water, as the acid producing bacteria like a less hydrated surrounding.
 Yeast to better in a more hydrated environment.

 My favorite Sourdough bread is a San Francisco Sourdough bread.
 You make the starter on Wednesday evening, the final dough on Friday and bake on Saturday.
 In the mean time your dough is in the fridge.
 And while you take your sleep, your dough starts developing taste, taste and even more taste.
 And aroma!
 Never had a bread that smells as great as this, directly from the oven, but also on your plate the next morning!
-My preferred baking formula can be found on weekendbakery.com – Great site to visit anyway for anyone who loves artisans baking!
+It is my preferred baking formula.
+Great way for anyone who loves artisans baking!

 My families favorite is a hybrid sourdough.
 It gives the taste and smell of sourdough, but the crumb structure (and time benefits) of yeast.
 The second tutorial page containing all directions for how I make it – the sourdough culture and how to bake this bread.